 Women members of this club placed a significant role.
 Their tireless effort, time, energy, skills, talents are entrenched in the success of this club.

-The history of the Victoria Soccer Club (Edmonton) 1st D.F.C., in the past six decades, is now the cornerstones of somebody's endurance of hard work and play.
+The history of the Viktoria Soccer Club (Edmonton) 1st D.F.C., in the past six decades, is now the cornerstone of endurance, hard work and play.

-The hallmark of sixty years is beautiful landscaped fields, a magnificent display of trophies, plaques, cups and certificates; a great Indoor Soccer Center, Sports Lounge, Ballroom.
+The hallmark of sixty years is beautiful landscaped fields, a magnificent display of trophies, plaques, cups and certificates; a great indoor soccer centre, sports lounge and ballroom.
 Camaraderie and friendships are maintained and encouraged.